Estimated reading time: 7 minutes

 You might not even know if that amount is enough, but you will know when you’ve done these exercises.

-Keep in mind that the monthly food total will be an average grocery cost because there could be some months when you spend more money to buy those one-off items.
+Remember that the monthly food total will be an average grocery cost because there could be some months when you spend more money to buy those one-off items.

 Do you know when you run out of ketchup or horseradish?
 Stuff like that.